 2. Deposit insurance

 Many large financial institutions that issue GICs are also members of the Canada Deposit Insurance Corporation (CDIC).
 As a result, your principal and interest are guaranteed up to $100,000 in the event your financial institution fails.
 If you happen to have GICs in a TFSA, an RRSP, and a non-registered account, you have up to $300,000 in protection because each account is considered a separate category by the CDIC.
-But if you buy U.S.-dollar GICs or GICs with a term of more than five years, you won’t receive CDIC insurance coverage.
-And GICs purchased from a non-CDIC member institution don’t have CDIC insurance coverage.
+But if you buy GICs purchased from a non-CDIC member institution, you won't have CDIC insurance coverage.
 However, deposits at credit unions and caisses populaires are covered by non-government insurers or provincial corporations so you’ll still have deposit insurance.

 3. Reduce portfolio volatility